 There has been a lot of excitement about new California ADU regulation changes that now allow a great deal of flexibility for most single-family homes.
 These changes mean that just about every Los Angeles homeowner can add living space on their property by building an ADU, JADU, or garage conversion.
 ADU stands for accessory dwelling unit and JADU stands for junior accessory dwelling unit.
 For more detail on these new regulations and what you might be allowed to build on your Los Angeles property, check out my blog: Los Angeles ADUs – What You Need To Know For 2021.
 The remodel cost of each of these categories are quite different, so let’s take each one separately.

-How much does a Detached Garage Conversion cost?
+How Much Does a Detached Garage Conversion Cost?

 In most cases, a standard two-car garage (approximately 360sf) conversion will average $80-100k.
 Because the structure already exists, turning this space into an ADU (with a living space, a bathroom, and a kitchen) is an efficient way to go.
 Generally, you’re saving on remodeling costs because you already have a foundation, framing, stucco, and a roof.
 However, if any of these need to be repaired, replaced, or brought up to code, that will obviously increase your budget.
 The soft costs involved in this project are reasonably small, ideally between $5,000 – $8,000 for your plans and permits.

 If you think of a garage conversion to an ADU as building a small house, it can help you understand the number of details and materials that go into a project like this.
 All the same elements that are in your existing house are required like plumbing, a water heater, electrical systems, appliances, air conditioning, and heat, and the list goes on.
-A good contractor with ADU experience can help you understand all the details involved, but to give you an idea of the list of elements involved, check out my blog Construction Checklist For Building An ADU.
+A good ADU contractor with pertinent experience can help you understand all the details involved, but to give you an idea of the list of elements involved, check out my blog Construction Checklist For Building An ADU.

 With a project like this, it’s extremely important to document in detail which materials are paid for by the contractor and which are paid for by the client.
 Finally, make sure to include in your total budget both the contractor’s bid and the price of materials you’re buying directly.
 This will help you better evaluate the full remodel cost of the project.

-How much does an ADU (Accessory Dwelling Unit) cost?
+How Much Does an ADU (Accessory Dwelling Unit) Cost?

 $100,000 – $400,000